reply-to should not be added when bridging

 It's not as simple as not adding reply-to when bridging though, as that will create a different bug where bridging is used in combination with multi-WAN.

-#2 Updated by Chris Buechler almost 10 years ago
+#2 Updated by Chris Buechler about 10 years ago

 - Target version changed from 1.2.3 to 2.0